Why is the front of my 107 (or any "narrow frame" Cub Cadet) mower deck lower than the back.

 If the problem started all of a sudden after you have just removed and replaced the deck, it may be that you didn't get

-the "fork" in the article below properly located around the Implement Handle Assembly's pivot shaft.
+the "fork" (on the end of item 17) in the article below properly located around the Implement Handle Assembly's pivot shaft.
 Read on and you will

 see what to do.